-- Market Risk, especially spread risk due to assets backing long-term and saving products - Underwriting Risks Non-Life, dominated by reserve risk in long-tail lines of business (Motor TPL, TPL) and by non-CAT premium risk in property lines of business - Underwriting Risks Life, driven by Lapse and Expense Risk
+- Market Risk, especially Spread Risk due to assets backing long-term and saving products - Underwriting Risks Non-Life, dominated by reserve risk in long-tail lines of business (Motor TPL, TPL) and by non-CAT premium risk in property lines of business - Underwriting Risks Life, driven by Lapse and Expense Risk

 Due to the high share of life business mainly in the Austrian company, the low interest rate environment continues to be one of the main challenges for UNIQA Group.
 Interest Rate Risk, driven by the duration and matching gap between assets and liabilities, and the margins achievable on traditional business with interest rate guarantees have been and remain key issues.
 Measures in product development and ALM are continuing in order to manage the risks actively.
 Due to a high portion in traditional life business the management of the existing in-force book and the investment margins achievable are key issues.
-Once again the Group's ALM activities resulted in a reduction of the duration gap between assets and liabilities and consequently the Interest Rate Risk itself.